bicicura/codewars/README.md

 This repo contains my solutions to the katas you can find at #codewars.

-It do it for fun, train and maintain my skills sharp.
+I do it for fun, train and maintain my hands fast.
 Enjoy!